sveltia/sveltia-cms/README.md

     - A new asset can be uploaded by dragging & dropping it into the dialog[^20].
     - A URL can also be entered in the dialog.
     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].
 More stock photo providers will be added in the future.
-  - You can also simply drag and drop a file onto a File/Image field to attach it without having to open the Select File dialog.
+  - Users can also simply drag and drop a file onto a File/Image field to attach it without having to open the Select File dialog.
   - Large images automatically fit in the preview pane instead of being displayed at their original size, which can easily exceed the width of the pane.
   - If the `public_folder` contains `{{slug}}` and you’ve edited a slug field (e.g. `title`) of a new entry after uploading an asset, the updated slug will be used in the saved asset path[^140].
 Other dynamic template tags such as `{{filename}}` will also be populated as expected[^141].
 - List and Object